PhatHSRW/Clinical_NLP/README.md

+# NLP Project: NAMED ENTITY RECOGNITION AND RELATION EXTRACTION FROM CLINICAL TEXTS

-# i2b2 Dataset Preparation using BLUE(Biomedical Language Understanding Evaluation) for BioBERT
+## i2b2 Dataset Preparation using BLUE(Biomedical Language Understanding Evaluation) for BioBERT

-## Introduction
+### Introduction

 BLUE benchmark consists of five different biomedicine text-mining tasks with ten corpora.
 Here, we rely on preexisting datasets because they have been widely used by the BioNLP community as shared tasks.